 You can use this workaround to share individual tabs of a Google Spreadsheet with separate members from your team.

-You can start 14 days trial with Google App (G Suite) and get 20% Discount on your First Year.
-Please use this Google App Link: https://goo.gl/oHwGKC with one of these Discount Codes: A3MC4PDE99ENV4E or Q3KWA4Q9NW4JVR
+You can start 14 days trial with Google App (G Suite) and save 20% per user for the first year as a customer.
+Please use this Google App Link: https://goo.gl/oHwGKC

 The only downside is, you have to create separate secondary Google spreadsheets for each member on your team, but this will give you high security and your primary spreadsheet will be isolated and secure from other team members.